Skip to main content

 Foreign body in the eye

-Foreign bodies like windblown grit, wood or masonry, or flecks of metal can land in the eye and get stuck there, causing extreme discomfort.
+Foreign bodies like windblown grit, wood masonry, or flecks of metal can land in the eye and get stuck there, causing extreme discomfort.

 You should go to an urgent care clinic immediately, where drops can be given to relieve the intense pain and a proper eye exam can be done.
-Referral to an opthalmologist may be needed if a leak is found from your eye.
+Referral to an opthalmologist may be needed if a leak is found in your eye.

 Rarity: Uncommon